 3) Duration and velocity of ground movement.

-Total subsidence, where a building collapses in its entirity, this happens due to there being no roof infills and ground floor sections being left as open areas for the use of shops and / or offices at ground level.
+Total subsidence, where a building collapses in its entirety, this happens due to there being no roof infill and ground floor sections being left as open areas for the use of shops and / or offices at ground level.
 Again this is done as a cost cutting exercise as great savings are made to the developer if costly materials for these areas can be ignored.

 Earthquake damage, notice how the two buildings are holding each other up next to a building that has completely sunk into the ground.

-Teams of doctors, nurses, psychologists and tranlators were drafted into the area from all over the world to help the stricken survivors.
+Teams of doctors, nurses, psychologists and translators were drafted into the area from all over the world to help the stricken survivors.

-This building has suffered from total subsidence, what you can see are the top two storeys of a much taller building.
+This building has suffered from total subsidence, what you can see are the top two stories of a much taller building.

-The main problems of immediate concern from any disaster is the prevention of air and water borne diseases.
+The main problem of immediate concern from any disaster is the prevention of air and water borne diseases.

-Rotting corpes,ruptured water and sewerage pipes,lack of washing and toilet facilities and rubbish and waste disposal facilities all play their part in speeding up the process of the multiplication of bacteria.
-These elements and Turkey,s normal August temperatures of over 30 degrees , all meant that the emergency services had to work with great haste.
+Rotting corpse, ruptured water and sewerage pipes, lack of washing and toilet facilities and rubbish and waste disposal facilities all play their part in speeding up the process of the multiplication of bacteria.
+These elements and Turkey's normal August temperatures of over 30 C degrees (86 F), all meant that the emergency services had to work with great haste.

-Although this quake occured on the worlds longest strike slip fault, in an area used to dealing with this type of disaster, the worst single feature of it was its duration.
-Forty five seconds of continual seismic activity at a rate of 40% acceleration ,coupled with its timing and Izmit's shoddily built dwellings,has rendered this earthquake Turkey's worst natural disaster.
+Although this quake occurred on the worlds longest strike slip fault, in an area used to dealing with this type of disaster, the worst single feature of it was its duration.
+Forty five seconds of continual seismic activity at a rate of 40% acceleration, coupled with its timing and Izmit's shoddily built dwellings, has rendered this earthquake Turkey's worst natural disaster.